 Highly perspicacious students from almost every part of India appeared on this season.
 Osmania Medical College, Hyderabad; Loyola School, Jamshedpur; Robert Bosch Engineering College and DAV School, Navi Mumbai appeared on the earliest episode.
 Modern School, Barakhamba Road, Delhi; BITS Pilani; The Mother's International School and Amity Law School,

-New Delhi carried forward the torch of information.
+carried forward the torch of information.
 Techies from Colliers International, Gurgaon; Amarchand Mangaldas, New Delhi; Accenture, Bengaluru; and P.S.
 Senior Secondary School, Chennai also came up.
 Google, Gurgaon; IIT Kharagpur; and Symbiosis Institute of Media & Communication also encouraged its members to take part in the show.
 St Stephen's College, New Delhi; ENY, Gurgaon; Sri Ram College of Commerce, New Delhi and Delhi Public School, Noida successfully set a high bar!

 Scholars from BITS, Pilani; and Osmania Medical College, Hyderabad fought the last battle.
 It was a great episode, and well, you need to watch it for finding out who the winner was!